RE

 Impact

-Progress should be clearly evidenced as through the cold task at the start of the class journal and the hot task at the end.
-The cold task involves the class being given the enquiry question for that unit and being asked to share what they already know about that faith and ideas about what they think the unit will be about.
-When all sections of the unit have been taught the children will complete a hot task as a class to answer the enquiry question and explain the learning that has taken place throughout the unit.
+Progress should be clearly evidenced through the cold task and hot tasks, pupils voice and formative assessment sheets.
+The cold task involves the class being given the enquiry question and big question for that unit and being asked to share what they already know about that faith and ideas about what they think the unit will be about.
+When all sections of the unit have been taught the children will complete a hot task as a class to answer the enquiry question and big question and explain the learning that has taken place throughout the unit.
 Formative assessment is carried out in each lesson in the the form of a tick sheet and this then collated at the end of the unit to provide summative assessment.

 RE Ambassadors meet at least once every term with the RE lead and RE Governor/Local Reverend to discuss their learning in RE and share their thoughts and opinions.